RickZeeland/MiniBug/README.md

 ## Sample project

-I've made a small sample project, with bugs and tasks copied from some applications' public bug trackers (Inkscape, Firefox, MariaDB and Kodi).
+You can try a small sample project, with bugs and tasks copied from some applications' public bug trackers (Inkscape, Firefox, MariaDB and Kodi).

 Download the file <a href="MiniBug Sample Project.json">MiniBug Sample Project.json</a> and open it in MiniBug.